 Nicole previously served as the Sustainable Food Systems Specialization Lead in the Masters of the Environment professional graduate program at the University of Colorado Boulder and founded Project Protect Food Systems, a diverse coalition of immigrants, farmers, scholars, activists, unions, public health officials, and workers across Colorado to advocate for justice for food system workers and reduce agricultural exceptionalism in agricultural labor law.
 She has also served as a research scholar and adjunct professor with the Johns Hopkins Berman Institute of Bioethics and its Global Food Ethics and Policy Program.

 Nicole joined us in the LL.M.
 Program first as a student.
 She left her position as an associate attorney with Hogan Lovells in Los Angeles and New York to pursue her passion for our food system, and after completing her LL.M. degree, she stayed with us as a visiting professor.
 She helped to design our distance education initiative and our expanded curriculum, creating a number of our classes and helping us chart our way into the future of food law and policy.
 She led our Food Recovery Project and authored the widely circulated publication, Food Recovery: A Legal Guide.

 Nicole has remained closely connected to us over the years, teaching a course for us most semesters and always helping to guide our curriculum.

-Civita holds an Master of Laws in agricultural and food law from the University of Arkansas School of Law; a Juris Doctor, magna cum laude, Order of the Coif, from the Georgetown University Law Center; and an Bachelor of Arts in American studies and creative writing from Columbia University.
+Nicole holds a Master of Laws in agricultural and food law from the University of Arkansas School of Law; a Juris Doctor, magna cum laude, Order of the Coif, from the Georgetown University Law Center; and a Bachelor of Arts in American studies and creative writing from Columbia University.